ljm565/VAE/docs/3_trainig.md

 Here, we provide guides for training a VAE model.

 ### 1. Configuration Preparation
-To train an VAE model, you need to create a configuration.
+To train a VAE model, you need to create a configuration.
 Detailed descriptions and examples of the configuration options are as follows.

 ```yaml